wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/6-policies.md

-The second scenario involves publishing notifications in a Microsoft Teams channel whenever a new item is created in a SharePoint list.
+The second scenario involves publishing notifications in a Microsoft Teams channel whenever a new item is created in a list in Microsoft Lists.
 To enable this scenario, you will create another DLP policy.
 In this scenario, you will only have the **SharePoint** and **Microsoft Teams** connectors in the **Business** data group.
 All remaining connectors will be placed in the **Non-business**